oatpp/example-postgresql/README.md

 # example-postgresql [![Build Status](https://dev.azure.com/lganzzzo/lganzzzo/_apis/build/status/oatpp.example-postgresql?branchName=master)](https://dev.azure.com/lganzzzo/lganzzzo/_build/latest?definitionId=17&branchName=master)

-Example of a production grade entity service storing information in PostgreSQL.
-With Swagger-UI and configuration profiles.
-*Libpq is used to communicate with PostgreSQL database.*
-*Dockerfile and docker-compose.yaml files included.*

-See more:
+A complete example of a "CRUD" service (UserService) built with Oat++ and using oatpp ORM with PostgreSQL.

+In this example:

+- How to create CRUD endpoints.
+- How to use [oatpp ORM](https://oatpp.io/docs/components/orm/) - PostgreSQL example.
+- How to document API with Swagger-UI and OpenApi 3.0.0.

+More about Oat++:

 - [Oat++ Website](https://oatpp.io/)
 - [Oat++ Github Repository](https://github.com/oatpp/oatpp)